Water supply and sanitation in Zimbabwe: Current issues

+Zimbabwe has since been consistently participating in SWA meetings and surrounding decision making, which has resulted in enhanced understanding of the partnership and its framework at a country level, thus emphasizing the country’s willingness and political determination to improve their levels of water access on a developmental scale.
+Some of Zimbabwe’s commitments through SWA include, but are not limited to, 1) “develop, launch and roll-out a national Strategy to reduce open defecation to 21.7% to 9% by 2025, 2) fully fund the building of efficient regulatory institutions, devolved delivery and coordination capacity by 2022, and 3) achieve 80% access to potable water by 2025.”

+UNICEF Zimbabwe's Annual Report from 2023 highlighted large scale programs to benefit the most vulnerable women and children in the country, including in regards to clean and safe water.
+They are working with the Government, donors, development partners, Civil Society Organizations, other UN Agencies and guided by the United Nations Sustainable Development Cooperation Framework (UNSDCF), and are strengthening these connections, in order to help these at-risk women and children in Zimbabwe.

 Sector overview

 Geography

 Zimbabwe is a landlocked country and therefore its major water supplies are lakes, rivers, and aquifers.
 The two major rivers in Zimbabwe are the Zambezi River in the north, and the Limpopo River in the south.
 Several other rivers with significant watershed areas that flow through Zimbabwe are the Save, Manyame, and Sanyati Rivers.
 The biggest lake in Zimbabwe is Lake Kariba which is on the border with Zambia.
 There are several large aquifers in Zimbabwe.